terminalpp/terminalpp/README.md

 *Terminal++* or `tpp` is a minimalist cross-platform terminal emulator that is capable of emulating much of the commonly used `xterm` supported control sequences.

-> Please note that `tpp` is in a very early alpha stage and there may (and will be) rough edges.
-That said, it has been used by a few people as their daily driver for nearly a month now with only minor issues.
+> Please note that `tpp` is in an  alpha stage and there may (and will be) rough edges.
+That said, it has been used by a few people as their daily driver with only minor issues.
+Notably the font detection is lacking and unless you have the Iosevka font tpp uses by default the terminal might look very ugly before you edit the settings file.

 # Configuration

 The terminal settings can either be specified in the settings JSON file (it is a pseudo JSON with comments for clarity).
 Some of these can then be overriden on the commandline for each particular instance.
 Keyboard shortcuts cannot be configured at the moment.

+The settings are stored under the following paths on different platforms:

+- Windows: `%APP_DATA%\\Local\\terminalpp\\settings.json`
+- Linux: `~/.config/terminalpp/settings.json`

+Upon first execution of `tpp`, default settings will be created, which can later be edited by hand.

 ## Keybindings